rsanheim/rsanheim.github.com/_posts/2012-08-19-six-months-at-github.markdown

 to work.

-The level of talent at GitHub drives me to consistently up my game, whether it is trying to better understand C and Unix to dive deeper into the GitHub backend, or refresing my TDD & OO chops to ensure I am constantly improving the codebae everytime I touch it.
+The level of talent at GitHub drives me to consistently up my game, whether it is trying to better understand lower level Unix programming to dive deep into the GitHub backend, or refresing my TDD & OO chops to ensure I am constantly improving the codebae everytime I touch it.